openshift/enhancements/enhancements/cloud-integration/openstack/failure-domains.md

 ```

 We can always do this unambiguously because we store the entire failure domain in the ProviderSpec.

-### Cluster API Provider OpenStack

-We will implement this behaviour in upstream CAPO first.
-Critically the points of similarity will be:

-* The OpenStackFailureDomain struct will be identical in OpenShift and CAPO.
-To ensure the independence of the OpenShift API we will have a copy rather than a reference, but the intention will be for them to remain in lock step.
-* CAPO will have a complete copy of the failure domain in the OpenStackMachineSpec analogous to the copy of the failure domain in OpenStackProviderSpec.

-The intention is that in CAPO the machine controller will substitute failure domain values into machine spec prior to calling the server creation function shared with MAPO.
-Therefore MAPO will also have to do this failure domain substitution.

-Note that the above is subject to change due to upstream review.

 ### Workflow Description